quaerent/texjam/README.md

-# Tex Jam
+# `TeXJam`

-A scaffold for LaTeX templates.
+A tool for managing LaTeX project templates.